Dell to buy SonicWall from Thoma Bravo

-Dell Inc said it would buy network security products maker SonicWall from an investor group as the world's No. 3 personal computer maker tries to tap growing demand to protect corporate networks.
+Dell Inc said it would buy network and data security products maker SonicWall from an investor group, as the world's No.3 personal computer maker tries to tap the growing demand for online security by large companies.

-Dell is trying to boost profit margins by focusing on being a one-stop shop for business customers by adding products in areas including security, storage and cloud computing so it can rely less on the PC business for which it is best known.
+Dell has been trying to boost profit margins by focusing on being an one-stop-shop for business customers and increasing exposure in enterprise solutions offerings and making its presence felt in mobile security and cloud solutions segment.

-This is the first deal for Dell after John Swainson took over as its software chief last week with a mandate to expand its software capabilities.
-Swainson said it had been in the works long before he had been hired.
+This is the first deal for Dell after it named John Swainson as its software chief last week with a mandate to expand its software capabilities.

-Though financial terms were not disclosed, investors and analysts are estimating the purchase price to be between $1 billion and $1.5 billion.
+Though financial terms of the deal were not disclosed, investors and analysts are estimating the purchase price to be between $1 billion and $1.5 billion.

 On a conference call with analysts, Dell said it will fund the deal with cash but declined to divulge the purchase price.